How Life Is Celebrated Through Day of the Dead in Mexico

 Sayulita & Puerto Vallarta

-For a more relaxed, family-friendly Day of the Dead Mexico experience, head to Sayulita or Puerto Vallarta.
+For a more relaxed, family-friendly Day of the Dead experience, head to Sayulita or Puerto Vallarta.
 These coastal towns offer a quieter but equally vibrant way to celebrate the holiday.
 During the festivals, the towns boast an explosion of color and old-school Mexican charm during the Day of the Dead celebrations.
 Flowers perfume the air and the sound of Mariachi music travels on the sea breeze throughout the colorful streets.
 When traveling with family or kids, staying at an all-inclusive resort in Puerto Vallarta will ensure a fuss-free, fun-filled holiday for all.

 The quaint streets of Puerto Vallarta are even more charming during Day of the Dead celebrations